 — When the negotiated AKM is 00-0F-AC:25, the MIC Length subfield of the MIC Control field shall be set to indicate the length of the MIC field.

+— If dot11DeviceIDActivated is true, the FTO shall include Device ID element (see 9.4.2.307a Device ID element).

 — All other fields shall be set to 0.